-Ensure an SPD is provided where the supply circuit enters the cabinet.
-Locate the SPD on the load side of the main disconnect and ahead of any and all electronic devices and connected in parallel with the AC supply.
-Ensure that the SPD in the cabinet includes L-N, L-G, and N-G protection and has a maximum surge current rating of 50 kA per phase or greater.
+620-2.7.1 SPD at Power Entry Point: Install a SPD at the closest termination/disconnection point where the supply circuit enters the ITS device cabinet.
+Locate the SPD on the load side of the main disconnect and ahead of any and all ITS electronic devices.
+Configure the SPD to operate at 120 volt single phase (i.e., line, neutral and ground) or 120/240 volt single phase (line 1, line 2, neutral and ground) as required to match the supply circuit configuration.
+Ensure that the SPD maximum surge current rating is 50 kA per phase or greater.
 Verify that the SPD has been labeled to indicate that the unit is UL 1449, Third Edition listed.